DiegoHABrasil/DiegoHABrasil/README.md

 -
 - 💞️ I’m looking to collaborate on projects with my learning languages of development
 -
-- 📫 How to reach me: diegohabrasil@gmail.com or diego.hamed@edu.pucrs.br
+- 📫 How to reach me: diegohabrasil@gmail.com

 <!---
 DiegoHABrasil/DiegoHABrasil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.